 Horse Racing Betting Basics: Types of Bets You Can Wager On

-Place Bet: You will be betting on a horse that will either win first or second.
-Since you’re betting on two finishes, the odds are slightly less than the win bet.
+With a place bet, you're betting on a horse to finish either first or second.
+Since you're betting on two positions, the odds for a place bet are slightly lower than the win bet.

 Betting Basics of Exotic Bets